BeardOverflow/msi-ec/docs/device_support_guide.md

 > Make sure that you are running the git version of the module.
 > If not, follow the installation guide in the [Readme](../README.md#Installation) file.

-Unload module if it was previously loaded:
+Unload the module if it was previously loaded:

 + `sudo modprobe -r msi-ec`

-Load module with debug mode enabled:
+Load the module with the debug mode enabled:

 + `sudo modprobe msi-ec debug=true`

-Make a dump by reading the module pseudo file:
+Make a dump by reading the module's pseudo file:

 + `cat /sys/devices/platform/msi-ec/debug/ec_dump`

-Or save it to file:
+Or save it to a file:

 + `cat /sys/devices/platform/msi-ec/debug/ec_dump > ec_dump.txt`

 > [!IMPORTANT]
-> If you got the next error, then your module is not loaded in debug mode or doesn't have it:
+> If you see the following error, then your module is not loaded in the debug mode:
 >
 > `cat: /sys/devices/platform/msi-ec/debug/ec_dump: No such file or directory`